Kareem Burke

 Kareem "Biggs" Burke (born January 19, 1974) is an American entrepreneur, record executive, and producer.
 He is best known as the co-founder of Roc-A-Fella Records along with Shawn "Jay-Z" Carter and Damon "Dame" Dash.

 Early life

 Kareem Burke was born in Harlem, New York City, on January 19, 1974.
-Burke has several siblings, C. Burke, Brian L Burke, Robert "Bobalob" Burke, Kyambo R. "Hip-Hop" Joshua, Jamil "Mal" Clay and a sister.
+Burke has several siblings, C. Burke, Brian L Burke, Robert "Bobalob" Burke, Kyambo R. "Hip-Hop" Joshua (half-brother), Jamil "Mal" Clay and a sister, Rochelle Burke.
 In 2003, his brother Robert E. Burke III was murdered in the Bronx.

 Career

 In 1995, Burke co-founded the record label Roc-A-Fella Records with Shawn "Jay-Z" Carter and Damon "Dame" Dash.
 In 2004, Roc-A-Fella Records was purchased by Def Jam Recordings (which had previously only owned half of the company).

 In 2017, Burke hired Julia Lang to work as his image consultant for two years.
 In 2018, Burke executive produced the film, O.G. which premiered on HBO on February 23, 2019.

 In February 2019, it was announced that Burke had signed Saint Jhn to his management company, Circle of Success.
 Burke has spoken about how meeting Saint Jhn pushed his management vision further, as he heard Saint Jhn's music at a listening party.
 According to Burke, "The night [Roc Nation co-founder Tyran Smith], played a preview of Saint Jhn's new album, I drove home listening to Collection One and had an immediate sonic connection to his music."
 Shortly after, Burke became Saint Jhn's manager.